 Secondly, there are no modern cells which provide precisely the 1.35 volts provided by the mercury cell.

 The first problem can be solved by using a smaller cell and providing a means of centering and stabilizing the cell.
 My favorite method for doing this is described in the link below.

 The second is more difficult.
 In the following pages, I will describe three different ways of solving this problem.
 The methods described cover a range of accuracies and difficulty, so you should be able to find one which suits you.

 After making these modifications, the metering circuits may need re-calibrating.
-To do this it is useful if you have a handheld meter of another reference.
+To do this it is useful if you have a handheld meter for another reference.